Prepare for a flood

 - Stay off bridges over fast-moving water.
 Fast-moving water can wash bridges away without warning.

-- Stay inside in your if it is trapped in rapidly moving water.
+- Stay inside your car if it is trapped in rapidly moving water.
 Get on the roof if water is rising inside the car.

 - Get to the highest level if trapped in a building.
 Only get on the roof if necessary and once there signal for help.
 Do not climb into a closed attic to avoid getting trapped by rising floodwater.